awslabs/ec2-spot-workshops/content/using-sagemaker-managed-spot-training/notebooks/configuring_libraries.md

 * checkpoint_s3_uri - The S3 URI in which to persist checkpoints that the algorithm persists (if any) during training

-## AWS Python SDK (boto)
+## AWS Python SDK (boto3)

-Some of the example notebooks available in this workshop leverage the AWS Python SDK (boto) to create and execute training jobs.
-Similar to the SageMaker Python SDK, you can configure your training jobs with the AWS Python SDK (boto) to leverage Spot Instances.
+Some of the example notebooks available in this workshop leverage the AWS Python SDK (boto3) to create and execute training jobs.
+Similar to the SageMaker Python SDK, you can configure your training jobs with the AWS Python SDK (boto3) to leverage Spot Instances.
 The configuration format is different for this SDK, and when creating a training job you provide a JSON input object that defines configuration options.

 ### Options Explained